What is security posture

 Comprehensive approach to security posture

 When thinking about security posture, it’s important to remember that security is a journey, not a destination.
 Many organizations think that purchasing the latest security tools will help them strengthen their security posture.
 However, security requires a much more comprehensive approach than that.
-Fractured rather than comprehensive solutions leave you exposed and limit economies of scale.
+Fractured point solutions leave you exposed and limit economies of scale.
 The starting point is first evaluating your current security posture to figure out where your gaps are and then taking action to optimize it.

 Continuous fine-tuning to improve security posture

-Once organizations set a benchmark, they need to continually adjust their security posture to align with a changing environment.
+Once your organization sets a benchmark, you need to continually adjust your security posture to align with a changing environment.
 Your attack surface needs to be carefully monitored across the ever-evolving cyber landscape.
 As security and IT teams introduce critical configurations and security controls, management will be a critical success factor over time.
 A single audit of a configuration in the deployment of a new system is an important beginning phase, but it’s equally important to confirm that the initial deployment configurations are still accurate and compliant over time.